gcc-mirror/gcc/gcc/config/arm/neon.md

   /* FIXME: If the memory layout is changed in big-endian mode, output_move_vfp
-     below must be changed to output_move_neon (which will use the element/structure loads/stores), and the constraint changed to 'Un' instead of 'Uv'.  */
+     below must be changed to output_move_neon (which will use the element/structure loads/stores), and the constraint changed to 'Um' instead of 'Uv'.  */

   switch (which_alternative)